esciencecenter-digital-skills/medical-image-processing/learners/setup.md

 users may find it more convenient to build the environments by hand.

 There are two required environments you will have to be able to use.
-One is [image_libraries](https://github.com/esciencecenter-digital-skills/med-image-ext/ml_environment.yml) and the other is [GIULIAMUSTADD? main_landing ](https://github.com/esciencecenter-digital-skills/med-image-ext/main_environment.yml).
+One is [image_libraries](https://github.com/esciencecenter-digital-skills/med-image-ext/ml_environment.yml) and the other is [GIULIAMUSTADDTO main_landing ](https://github.com/esciencecenter-digital-skills/med-image-ext/main_environment.yml).
 You can get the both
-The GIULIAMUSTADD main_landing environment is used in all lessons except the one on preparing images for ML.
+The GIULIAMUSTADDTO main_landing environment is used in all lessons except the one on preparing images for ML.
 Instructions can be found on the [med-image-ext repo](https://github.com/esciencecenter-digital-skills/med-image-ext/blob/main/README.md), which are meant to be followed after cloning and entering it.

 :::::::::::::::::::::::::::::::::::::::::::::::::::